-Libyan city buries thousands in mass graves after flood as mayor says death toll could triple
+Death toll soars to 11,300 in flooding in Libya’s coastal city of Derna, Libyan Red Crescent says

 DERNA, Libya (AP) — The Libyan city of Derna has buried thousands of people in mass graves, officials said Thursday, as search teams scoured ruins left by devastating floods and the city’s mayor said the death toll could triple.

-The deluge swept away entire families on Sunday night and exposed vulnerabilities in the oil-rich country that has been mired in conflict since a 2011 uprising that toppled long-ruling dictator Moammar Gadhafi.
+The flooding, fed by two breached dams, swept away entire families on Sunday night and exposed vulnerabilities in the oil-rich country that has been mired in conflict since a 2011 uprising that toppled long-ruling dictator Moammar Gadhafi.

 Health officials have confirmed 5,500 deaths and say 9,000 people are still missing.

 Here’s a look at the latest developments.